arka2696/svs_to_tif_converter/README.md

    ```

 3. **Copy the OpenSlide Folder**
-   From the `Elif_final` folder, copy the `openslide` folder to the C drive.
+   From this link: https://openslide.org/download/ download the latest **binaries**, unzip it and copy the `openslide` folder to the a destibation of your choice (preferrably C drive).
 After copying, copy the path of the `bin` folder inside the       `openslide` folder.
 The path may look something like this:
    ```
    C:\Openslide\bin
    ```